 “Is Lijiang worth travelling to?”

-Online I read how everyone thought Lijiang was tacky and the Disneyland of China, I really didn’t understand what they meant.
-I get it, when tourism hits a city places can become a tourist trap but after spending two months in China, I’m happy to say Lijiang was a pleasant surprise.
+Online I read how everyone thought Lijiang was just a tacky tourist destination and was dubbed the Disneyland of China.
+I really didn’t understand what they meant.
 A couple of travellers had told me Lijiang wasn’t worth seeing and I have to disagree.
 Having just come from Kunming and Chengdu I couldn’t help but wonder if Lijiang had been hyped up.
 I mean Kumning and Chengdu are great, but they are really just cities with a couple things to do.

 Old town is full of beautiful canals, shops, restaurants, book stores and I even found a vegetarian hot pot!
 You seriously can’t imagine how happy I was to find that place.
 I ate everything.
-There are also a few hidden rooftops as well where you can climb up and see the gorgeous stars.
-Aaron and I saw a shooting one.
+There are also a few hidden rooftops as well where you can climb up and see the gorgeous stars overlooking Old Town.
 Lijiang isn’t polluted like the bigger Chinese cities so you get plenty of fresh mountain air and you are so close to Tibet.
 Pretty tempting right?

 If you are feeling adventurous then head to the Tiger Leaping Gorge because this was why we decided to stop in Lijiang.
 It was one of the most incredible things I have ever done in my life.
 It was so challenging and every time I think life is hard I think back to that hike and it’s a real eye opener.
 It is completely doable, though a bit scary at times, but doable.
 It’s a two hour drive from Lijiang and you can take the morning bus!